fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 Each of the sections holds several property names and values.
 If you are accustomed to the [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) formats, you'll find the TOML format a bit similar (if you'd like to learn more about the TOML file format, read about it [here](https://toml.io/en/)).

-By default and at time of writting the Lightning CLI configuration file (config.toml) is similar to:
+By default, and at time of writing the Lightning CLI configuration file (config.toml) is similar to:

 ```sh
 [BLANK]